 - Students should have completed at least three semesters' study at their home institution prior to their commencement of study at UCT, and should remain registered at their home institution during the period of their study abroad.

 - Courses undertaken may be at undergraduate or postgraduate level, depending on the student's academic background, and the ability of the academic departments concerned to admit the student to the courses.

 - Usually not more than four courses are taken per semester.
-As a guideline for SSA undergraduate students, a full academic load equivalent to that of a full degree student for a semester, is considered to be between 72 and 90 HEQF* credits per semester. *Higher Education Qualification Framework
+As a guideline for SSA undergraduate students, a full academic load equivalent to that of a full degree student for a semester, is considered to be between 72 and 90 NQF* credits per semester. *National Qualification Framework

 - In some cases, students take two UCT courses while completing a research project for their home institution.